 bookstores, pet food stores, and hardware stores are open, as well as

 hotels and short term rentals with safeguards.
-Also open are office-based
+Also open are indoor faith-based

-As of January 18, 2021, the following businesses are still closed under
+As of March 15, the following businesses are still closed under state and

-indoor playgrounds except those at school or childcare centers; public
+alleys, arcades); indoor playgrounds except those at school or childcare

 Additional information is in the latest